Lamb Biryani

 Lamb is a great source of quality protein and iron.
 Protein is essential for muscle growth and repair, while iron helps in the production of red blood cells.
 Including lamb biryani in your diet provides a delicious and nutritious way to meet your protein and iron requirements.

-See also Chinese Sticky Rice
+See also Moroccan Lamb Tagine With Rice

 Fiber and vitamins from vegetables